MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-threat-protection-monitoring.md

     ![Image of the card showing web threats protection blocks over time](images/wtp-blocks-over-time.png)

-- **Web threat protection summary** — this card displays total blocks in the past 30 days, showing distribution across the different types of web threats.
-Clicking a slice opens the list of the domains of the URLs that were blocked.
+- **Web threat protection summary** — this card displays the total web threat protection blocks in the past 30 days, showing distribution across the different types of web threats.
+Clicking a slice opens the list of the domains that were blocked.

     ![Image of the card showing web threats protection summary](images/wtp-summary.png)